A method to determine wall shear stress from mean profiles in turbulent boundary layers: Introduction

 with $\alpha = (-1/\kappa - a)/2$, $\beta = \sqrt{-2a\alpha - \alpha^2}$, and $R = \sqrt{\alpha^2 + \beta^2}$.
 The chosen values of $\kappa = 0.384$ and $a = -10.3061$.
 The wake function $W$ is given by

 where $a_2$ = 132.8410, $a_3=-166.2041$, $a_4=71.9114$, the wake parameter $\Pi = 0.45$ and $\eta = y/\delta$. \cite{chauhan2009} have also shown that the accuracy of the approach to be within $\pm 2 \%$ of those determined by direct measurements.
 Although the method appears attractive, it still requires accurate near-wall measurements to determine $u_{\tau}$ reliably.
+Moreover, the method can not be used for rough wall and pressure gradient TBL.

 Several recent studies \citep[e.g.][]{fik,mehdi2011,mehdi2014} have attempted to relate $u_{\tau}$ to measurable profile quantities using the governing equations of the mean flow.
 These methods often require additional measurements and assumptions to account for the unknown quantities.
 For example, \cite{mehdi2011} and \cite{mehdi2014} obtained $u_{\tau}$ using the measured mean streamwise velocity and Reynolds shear stress profiles.
 However, their method was sensitive to noisy or missing near-wall data.
 They overcome this limitation by assuming a shape for the total shear stress profile and by smoothing the measured data.